'Not happy, John!' campaign: Result and legacy

 The campaign was unsuccessful, in that Howard was returned as member, but had some success in that it reduced Howard's majority by 3% in the face of a 2% swing to Howard's Liberal Party, and he did lose the seat as sitting prime minister in the subsequent election.
-However, Neither Valder nor Wilkie ultimately believed that Howard could be unseated from the beginning.
+However, neither Valder nor Wilkie initially believed that Howard could be unseated.

 There was a small 'Not Happy, John' campaign for the 2007 election based on the philosophy behind the original campaign.
 Valder discussed the increased displeasure of the electorate since 2004 on issues such as the David Hicks affair and the Iraq War.
 The possibility of unseating Howard had increased further since the reduction in margin in 2004 due to an unfavourable redistribution, that resulted in a very slight loss of margin.
 Howard did end up losing his seat, though the 'Not Happy, John' campaign was on a much less organised than the last: with Valder focusing his attention on the seat of Wentworth, endorsing Labor's George Newhouse.
 Kingston wrote a follow-up book 'Still not happy, John!' to coincide with the 2007 election.